overfrost/MonQdb/README.md

 Initially, this project will focus on tournamnent data hosted by BlueGolf (leaderboard and stats) The database begins in the 2023 PGA Tour Season with the Sony Open being the first event.
 The main database is titled MonQ.db and is a sqlite3 db

+Folder structure is critical in the code to open and path to the correct files.